The Somali Museum Dance Troupe

 Somali Dances that the Somali Museum Dance Troupe has learned

-Originated from the town of Zeila in northern Somaliland.
-Its origins lay with the Suufi sect of Islam.
-It began as a Suufi chanting and slowly developed into a dance.
+Originated from the town of Zeila in northern Somalia.
+It began as an Islamic chant and slowly developed into a dance.
 The lyrics still used remain as they were for hundreds of years, which are mostly Islamic-oriented.
 It has strong connection to Samaroon (Gidabursi) clan more than anyone.

-(Meaning big leap or step) is exclusive to the Isaac tribe of Somaliland and Haud region in eastern Ethiopia.
-It originates in Northern Somalia and played in most Somali weddings and festive occasions.
+Meaning big leap or step, It originates in Northern Somalia and played in most Somali weddings and festive occasions.

-It originates from Ogadenia region which is the Somali region of Ethiopia.
+It originates from the Somali region of Ethiopia.
 This dance is the most popular Somali dance that is played nearly in every Somali festive celebrations.
 The dhaanto was inspired by the camel and mimics the actions of the camel.
-The Ogaden is notoriously nomadic people with more than 90% in the rural area.
 The dance-song was revived during the Dervish period in the early 20th century, when it was used to raise the 'spirts' of soldiers and was often sung on horseback.
+It has strong connections to the Ogaden clan.

-It belongs to the Issa clan of the Somalis (they inhabit Djibouti, Northern Somalia and the Somali region of Ethiopia), this dance is also played by all of Somalis.
-This dance is also known as the warrior dance.
+This dance is danced in Djibouti, Northern Somalia and the Somali region of Ethiopia, but it is danced and played by all Somalis.
+The dance is also known as the warrior dance.

 It originates from Southern Somalia and mainly by the Marehan clan of the Daarood.
 It is also popular amongst other Somalis and played in Somali festive occasions.